llucasoliva/llucasoliva/README.md

 # 💫 About Me:
-A lawyer following his passion: Tech.
+A lawyer who starts to code.
 Studying Full Stack Dev at Tera.
 Fun fact: Really apreciate brainstormings.